soarodrigo0/ebook2audiobook/README.md

 - **[For More Parameters]**: use the `--help` parameter like this `python app.py --help`

 > [!IMPORTANT]
-**Before to post an install or bug issue search carefully to the opened and closed issues TAB to be sure your issue does not exist already.** <br>.
+**Before to post an install or bug issue search carefully to the opened and closed issues TAB<br>
+to be sure your issue does not exist already.** <br>

 ### For Detailed Guide with list of all Parameters to use
    - **Linux/MacOS**: